 Halter carved his image in linoleum flooring over a period of a month.
-The objective of the studio is to produce a number of editions each in a particular colour – referencing colours used on the money.
+Warren Editions will produce a number of editions each in a particular colour – referencing colours used on the money.
 Currently in existence are editions in blue, pink, green and grey.
 The title, Domboremari, is Shona and means ‘the money rocks’ (the rocks found on the money).